-…So what’s this book about?
+…So what’s Feel The Burn about?

 War makes strange bedfellows.